 Can I afford this?

 1. Educational Expenses (what you will owe UTC): The typical trajectory for students in our program is 9 credit hours Year 1-Fall, 12 credit hours Year 1-Spring, 3 credit hours, Year 1-Summer, 12 credit hours Year 2-Fall, and 12 credit hours Year 2-Spring.
 Because tuition and fees do change year to year, the best resource for you to estimate your educational expenses is to make use of the "estimating your cost" materials provided through UTC's Bursar's Office (click here for a direct link).
-NOTE that UTC's current out-of-state and international student tuition rates are extremely competitive thanks to changes made beginning Fall 2018.
+NOTE that UTC's current out-of-state and international student tuition rates are extremely competitive compared to other graduate programs.

 2. Living Expenses (what it will cost you to live in Chattanooga): In addition to the costs of tuition and fees noted above, most of our students spend between $7500 and $12,000 per year on housing (including utilities), approximately $3000 on food, and another $1500 or so on transportation and entertainment expenses combined.
 With a little help, careful planning, and adherence to a budget, most students are able to make ends meet.